Job Snijders

 Job Snijders Based in Amsterdam, Netherlands

-Job Snijders is an Internet Engineer at Fastly where he analyzes and architects global networks for future growth.
-Job has been actively involved in the Internet community in both operational, engineering, and architectural capacity, as a frequent presenter at network operator events such as NANOG, ITNOG, DKNOG, RIPE, NLNOG & APRICOT, and in a number of community projects for over 15 years.
+Job Snijders is an Internet Engineer, he analyzes and architects global networks for future growth.
+Job has been actively involved in the Internet community in both operational, engineering, and architectural capacity, as a frequent presenter at network operator events such as NANOG, ITNOG, DKNOG, RIPE, NLNOG & APRICOT, and in a number of community projects for almost 20 years.
 Job is co-chair of the IETF GROW & SSHM working groups, director of the Route Server Support Foundation, and developer for the OpenBSD project.
+Job has designed and implemented important extensions to BGP, RRDP, and RPKI.
 Job's special interests are BGP routing policies, RPKI based routing security, and large Internet scale PKIX-RPKI & BGP deployments.
 Job helps maintain several software projects such as rpki-client, StayRTR, & bgpq4, and is active in the IETF where he have coauthored and contributed to numerous Internet-Drafts and RFCs.
 Job has experience with the implementation and operation of RPKI Certificate Authorities, Publication Servers, and Relying Parties.

 Comments 0